tidepool-org/urchin/README.md

 ### To change environment:

-In 'APIConnect.swift', change the global state variable 'baseURL' to your preferred environment.
+In `APIConnect.swift`, change the global state variable 'baseURL' to your preferred environment.

 For development, use the dev environment: 'https://devel-api.tidepool.io'.
-You may need to create an account at [Blip-devel](blip-devel.tidepool.io).
+You may need to create an account at [Blip-devel](blip-devel.tidepool.io) to test.

+## Style and Formatting

+For editing design related portions of application, see `ConstantsAndStyle.swift`.

+Common design changes that can be made:
+- Colors
+- Fonts
+- Label text
+- Date formats
+- UI element sizes
+- and more!